HTTPArchive/almanac.httparchive.org/src/content/en/2020/media.md

 ## Videos

 Video is one of the most powerful ways to engage with an audience today, however adding video to a site is no small undertaking.
 There are multiple video formats available with different codec support, as well as different aspect ratios and orientations, but the impact of video cannot be overstated.
-As Fred R. Barnard once stated "One look is worth a thousand words", today, we can state that "A minute of video is worth 1.8 million words".
+As Fred R. Barnard once stated, "One look is worth a thousand words", today, we can state that "A minute of video is worth 1.8 million words".

 ### The `<video>` element

-The `<video>` element forms the core of video delivery on the web, and is used either on its own or in conjunction with Javascript players which progressively enhance it to deliver video.
+The `<video>` element forms the core of video delivery on the web and is used either on its own or in conjunction with JavaScript players which progressively enhance it to deliver video.

 ### Sources (or not), and total usage

 There are two ways to use a `<video>`.
-You can either stick a single resource URL into the `src` attribute on the element itself, or give it any number of child `<source>` elements, which the browser peruses until it finds a source it thinks it can load.
+You can either stick a single resource URL into the `src` attribute on the element itself or give it any number of child `<source>` elements, which the browser peruses until it finds a source it thinks it can load.
 Our first query looks at how often we see each of these patterns across all sampled pages.

 {{ figure_markup(
   image="video-usage-of-src-versus-source.png",